Fried Green Tomatoes at the Secret Garden Cafe in Downtown Boynton Beach, Florida served for the Taste History Culinary Tour

 - Cultural centers or emerging art and craft shops are visited

-- Tour travels through historic neighborhoods, downtowns, main streets and off the beaten path.
+- Tour travels through historic neighborhoods and off the beaten path.

-- Bus riding and 4 to 6 blocks of walking
+- Bus riding and may included 3 to 4 blocks of walking

 - Some eating experiences are standing-only.